-My father, 10-year old son and I traveled through Scandinavia in late April and spring hadn’t quite sprung yet.
-We actually were in a snow storm in Norway.
-So, we headed south hoping for an improvement in weather.
+My father, 10-year old son and I traveled through Scandinavia in late April, and spring hadn’t quite sprung yet.
+We were in a snowstorm in Norway.
+So, we headed south, hoping for an improvement in the weather.
 Tivoli Gardens in Copenhagen more than exceeded my expectations!
 This amusement park is full of beautifully manicured gardens full of unique varieties of flowers.

 There is now a small fee to enter the park.
-This includes shows and access to the gardens.
-You can to buy a separate ticket or wrist band to go on rides.
+This fee includes shows and access to the gardens.
+You can buy separate tickets or a wrist band to go on rides.

-The Pantomimeteatret Theater has a pretty cool curtain that opens like a peacock’s tail.
-Shows are included in the entrance fee.
-Check out the show times here.
+The Pantomime Theater has a pretty cool curtain that opens like a peacock’s tail.
+Included in the entrance fee are the shows.
+Check out the showtimes here.

-What a fun place this was to visit.
+Tivoli Gardens was a fun place to visit.
 Not only did we have a fun day at an amusement park, but were surrounded by history and beauty.
 Definitely worth your time if you are in Copenhagen.

-If you are interested in the history of the park follow along with the Tivoli Tour.
+If you are interested in the history of the park, follow along with the Tivoli Tour.
 Have you been to Tivoli Garden or Copenhagen?
 Please share in the comments.
 What are your favorite gardens around the world?
 I also love Monet’s Gardens at Giverny.
 Be sure to subscribe to read the post when it is published and follow me on Instagram to catch my travels as they happen.